zowe/zowe-cli-sample-plugin/README.md

 ### Initial Setup

-To create your development space, you will clone and build zowe-cli-sample-plugin from source.
+To create your development space, you will clone and build the zowe-cli-sample-plugin from source.

 Clone the repository into your development folder to match the following structure:
 ```